emmcl/emcl8195-tracker/README.md

 ## Tagging
 ![Tagging](./RM-images/tagging.png)
 ## Additonal Features
-Additional features within the form that will be expected for the users include:
+Additional features within the form that will be expected for the users include: <br>
-* radio buttons
+### __Radio buttons__ <br>

 ![Radio-Button](./RM-images/radiobuttons.png)
-* __Multi step form__ in __single column format__
+### __Multi step form__ in __single column format__ <br>

 ![Multi-Step-Single-Column-Form](./RM-images/single-column-multi-page.png)

 # ACCESSIBILITY
+## Colour Contrast
+The main text passes __WebAIM's Contrast Checker__ with a score of 6.75:1 which meets the required AA for this assignment:

+![web-aim-checker](./RM-images/webaim.png)

 ## Alt Text
-* The main text passes __WebAIM's Contrast Checker__ passes the required AA for this assignment:
-![web-aim-checker](./RM-images/webaim.png)
-* __Alt Text__ from imags - created dynamically with the title and author input by the user
+__Alt Text__ for images uploaded by the user is created dynamically with the title and author input by the user.

-* Utilised a
+## Other
+__Semantic elements__ are used throughout the design.

 # ITERATIONS & IMPROVEMENTS

+## General Changes
+I added a finish date input as it is unrealistic to assume that the date the user adds the item to the tracker is neccessarily the date that they finished the book.

+## Feedback
-* Based on previous assessment feedback, I have changed to a multi step form on desktop as well as mobile.
+Based on previous assessment __feedback__, I have changed to a multi step form on desktop in the same way I had planned for in the mobile design.
 This will be both more visually appealing and more consitent for the user across web and mobile devices.

-* Changed layout of form slightly to adjust for the 1,2,3 page indicator for mutli step form - had to move close button
+Due to this, the layout of the form has changed slightly to make space for the 1-3 page indicator which is now included.

-* Added finish date input as it is unrealistic to assume that the input date is neccessarily the finish date
+## Removed Due to Scope/Time Restraints
+1. I decided to simply use the built in confrm() function to prompt the user to confirm they want to delete the book, rather than the additional modal pop-up that was in my original designs.
+This built in function will be familiar to the user without taking away from the overall experience of the site.

+2. I removed the originally planned book opening on hover as it was not working quite how I anticipated.
+I just changed this to have the cursor change when the books could be clicked on instead.

+3. I hid the opening book animation on the mobile version as I didn't want it to affect the loading on mobile.
+This also makes sense due to the hero image being smaller on mobile

+4. I originally planned to have a toast notification pop up when the user successfully shelved a book however, I decided this was unneccessary as the user will see the uploaded book cover appear at the top of the list.